-EVENT Date 4 28 01 Local Time Injuries?
-Y N Damage Y N Location Moose Lake Area - Sawmill Fire Airport, City, Lat/Long, or Fire Name State MN MISSION Type Tactical Suppression Pax, Cargo, Recon, Sling, Long line, Rappel, etc. Number of Persons On board Special Use?
-Y N Hazardous Materials Onboard?
-Y N Circle Circle Circle Departure Point Anoka County Airport Destination Willow River, MN AIRCRAFT N # Manufacturer Model Owner/Operator Pilot were diver Attack 4 c was estable the tanker There was being hand point, air a decided to change.
-T plane appropriet ted to the Sawmill Fire near Willow River in the Moose Lake Area.
-On approach to the fire, Air contacted the fire personnel for information about the fire and other aircraft.
-Frequency 122.925 lished as the air-to-air frequency.
-The detection plane, Moose 1, was told to go up to 3,000 feet so and helicopter operations could be conducted safely with vertical separation below 2,500 feet.
-It is some difficulty maintaining air to ground communications so the air-to-air communications were died by the air attack pilot.
+Air Attack 4 and T-266 were dispatched from Anoka County Airport to a fire near Cass Lake, MN.
+They were diverted to the Sawmill Fire near Willow River in the Moose Lake Area.
+On approach to the fire, Air Attack 4 contacted the fire personnel for information about the fire and other aircraft.
+Frequency 122.925 was established as the air-to-air frequency.
+The detection plane, Moose 1, was told to go up to 3,000 feet so the tanker and helicopter operations could be conducted safely with vertical separation below 2,500 feet.
+There was some difficulty maintaining air to ground communications so the air-to-air communications were being handled by the air attack pilot.
 The detection plane continued its route after a short time.
-At some attack had some communication interference from other incidents using 122.925 also.
-Air Attack 4 or change from 122.925 to 123.025 from the yellow-green plan.
-All incident aircraft confirmed the the detection plane, while on his route, was unaware of the frequency change.
-As the detection roached the incident air space again, he was unable to contact air attack on 122.925.
-What is the action needed for this circumstance? should notify the local Area Dispatcher of the frequency change so that the detection plane can be rior to completing a route and re-approaching incident airspace.
+At some point, air attack had some communication interference from other incidents using 122.925 also.
+Air Attack 4 decided to change from 122.925 to 123.025 from the yellow-green plan.
+All incident aircraft confirmed the change.
+The detection plane, while on his route, was unaware of the frequency change.
+As the detection plane approached the incident air space again, he was unable to contact air attack on 122.925.
+What is the corrective action needed for this circumstance?

+Air Attack should notify the local Area Dispatcher of the frequency change so that the detection plane can be notified prior to completing a route and re-approaching incident airspace.

+c:\safecoms\sawmillfire.wpd

+. - AFECOIVI FION SAFETY COMMUNIQUE Name Larry Zajanc Organization USFS Phone 208-523-1412 Date 10-20-00 EVENT Date 10 20 00 Local Time Mo Day Year Location Carlos Avery Fire Airport, City, Lat/Long, or Fire Name 0830 Injuries?
+Y N 24 Hour Clock Circle Damage Y N Circle MISSION Procurement Fleet Contract, CWN, Rental, Fleet, Special Use?
+Y N Hazardous Ma Circle Destination Carlos Aven terials Onboard?
+Y N AIRCRAFT N #37250 Manufacturer Cess Owner/Operator Division of Enforcement Model 310 k Huhtaa NARRATI VE: Please provid le a brief explanation of the event. - v, October 21, 00, while flying air attack octed airspace. over the Carlos Avery Fire, numerou s aircraft had intruded A 180, 18 2, 206 (Amphib Floats) and a Citabria we ere observed within the TFR.
+The 206 (. unsuccess Amphib) had passed within 500' of our fl ful. ight path.
+Attempts to contact the in truding aircraft were I contacte d air support and informed him of the situ ation.
+Upon land departing ling at Anoka County, the tower was noti aircraft. fied and reminded of the TFR, for a nnouncement to FWOS no otes: Another reminder that a TFR does no ot ensure clear airspace.
+SEE AND AVOID1 This form is related mish used to report any condition, observance, act, mo hap. aintenance problem, or circumstance which has potential to cause an aviation

-Reported By (C Optional) ---------------- -----------
+Reported By (Optional)

-NameLarry ZajancPhone208-523-1412Organization USFSDate10-20-00

-EVENT Date 10 20 00 Local Time 0830 Injuries?
-Y N Damage Y N Location Carlos Avery Fire State MN Airport, City, Lat/Long, or Fire Name MISSION Type Air Attack Pax, Cargo, Recon, Sling, Long line, Rappel, etc. Number of Persons On board 2 Circle Circle Departure Point Princeton Procurement Fleet Contract, CWN, Rental, Fleet, Cooperator, etc. Y N Hazardous Materials Onboard?
-Y N Circle Circle Circle Destination Carlos Avery Fire AIRCRAFT N # 37250 Manufacturer Cessna Model 310 Owner/Operator Division of Enforcement Pilot Jack Huhtaa NARRATIV VE: Please provide a brief explanation of the event.

-On Friday, October 21, 00, while flying air attack over the Carlos Avery Fire, numerous aircraft had intruded into restricted airspace.

-A 180, 182, 206 (Amphib Floats) and a Citabria were observed within the TFR.

-The 206 (Amphib) had passed within 500' of our flight path.
-Attempts to contact the intruding aircraft were unsuccessful.

-I contacted air support and informed him of the situation.

-Upon landing at Anoka County, the tower was notified and reminded of the TFR, for announcement to departing aircraft.

-FWOS notes: Another reminder that a TFR does not ensure clear airspace.
-SEE AND AVOID1

-Name Michael Eilers Organization DNR Phone 218-278-6651 Date 04/11/10

-EVENT Mo Day Year Location Carver Cty.
-Fire / Waconia F ral Time 1600 Injuries?
-Y N Circle 24 Hour Clock Circle ire Dept.>>> Legal: NWSE 116-24-20 State MN ort, City, Lat/Long, or Fire Name MISSION Type IA & Recon./ GPS Pax, Cargo, Recon, Sling, Long line, Rappel, etc. Number of Persons On board 3 N Circle Departure Point Anoka Airport Procurement CWN Contract, CWN, Rental, Fleet, Cooperator, etc. Special Use?
-Y N Hazardous Materials Onboard?
-Y Circle Destination Carver Cty.
-Fire AIRCRAFT N # 39101 Manufacturer Owner/Operator Scotts Helicopters Bell Model 206B3 Pilot Mike Balch NARRATI VE: Please I provide a brief explanation of the event.
+AFECOM ION SAFETY COMMUNIQUE Name_Michael Eilers Organization DNR Reported By (Optional) Phone 218-278-6651 Date 04/11/10 EVENT Mo Day Year Location Carver Cty.
+Fire / Waconia Fire Time 1600 24 Hour Clock Dept.>>> Legal: NWSE City, Lat/Long, or Fire Name Circle Circle MISSION TypeIA & Recon./ GPS Pax, Cargo, Recon, Sling, Long line, Rappel, etc. Number of Persons On board3 N Circle Departure PointAnoka Airport Special Use?
+Y N Circle AIRCRAFT N # 39101 Manufacturer Owner/Operator Scotts Helicopters Model 206B3 Pilot Mike Balch